deepbsd/Farchi/README.md

 complexity and less security to the mix.
 I'm frankly not sure which method I want to use at this point...

+## simplest.sh

+This is a starter script for your own script.
+It has the bare essentials for installing your own MBR-based installation.
+The same "you'll need to change" fules apply.
+But this is a simpler script to start with.